 Adoptive cell therapies: the collection of T-cells from the blood, which are then modified, and injected back into the patient so they can better recognize cancer cells in the body

 Adjuvant immunotherapies: substances used to boost the immune system so the patient’s response to therapeutic vaccines can be improved

 Cytokines: the injection of laboratory-produced cytokines (proteins that boost the immune system) to increase the number of ones the body would normally produce

 Monoclonal antibodies: antibodies designed in a lab that specifically target a certain antigen, such as one found on cancer cells

 According to the American Cancer Society, one promising approach for the future might be to combine a checkpoint inhibitor with a prostate cancer vaccine.
 This combination could strengthen the immune response and help a vaccine be more effective.

 The cancer specialists at Compass Oncology are deeply committed to advancing the science of oncology.
-Through our participation in US Oncology Research, our oncologists have helped play a role in the development of more than 70 FDA-approved cancer therapies and we offer clinical trials that are not available anywhere else in the Portland and Vancouver area.
-Don’t hesitate to speak with your prostate cancer specialist today about the possibility of joining a prostate cancer clinical trial.
+Our prostate cancer doctors have helped play a role in the development of more than 70 FDA-approved cancer therapies.
+We offer clinical trials that are not available anywhere else in the Portland and Vancouver area.
+Search clinical trials for prostate cancer available at Compass Oncology, and don’t hesitate to speak with your prostate cancer specialist today about the possibility of joining a prostate cancer clinical trial.